PX4/PX4-user_guide/en/config/actuators.md

 PWM outputs are grouped based on the hardware timer groups.
 Meaning all the outputs in one group must operate under the same protocol at the same rate (e.g. PWM signal at 400Hz for all the outputs in one group).
-Therefore it is not possible to map Servo and a Motor in the same output group, as they usually operate under a different rate.
+Therefore it is not possible to map Servo and a Motor in the same output group, as they usually operate at a different rate.

-On PWM AUX tab there are optionally CAP outputs that are generally used as the [camera capture/trigger input](../peripherals/camera.md#trigger-configuration).
-However you can map the CAP outputs as an output just like all the other output configurations.
+The PWM AUX tab has CAP outputs that are generally used as the [camera capture/trigger input](../peripherals/camera.md#trigger-configuration).

-Likewise, other AUX outputs can be mapped to be used as camera capture/triggering input.
+However you can map the CAP outputs to other output functions, and other AUX outputs can be used as camera capture/triggering input.

 :::note
 Configuring the Camera Capture / Trigger input requires a reboot to take effect